Galaxy Note 9 vs Galaxy Note 8: size comparison

 Samsung Galaxy Note 9 dimensions based on CAD drawings for the device vs Galaxy Note 8 size

 Galaxy Note 9: 162 x 76.4 x 9.5 mm

 Galaxy Note 8: 162.5 x 74.8 x 8.6 mm

 The Galaxy Note 9 will feature a 6.3-inch QHD+ display, almost identical to the one on the Note 8.
 In fact, the biggest design change this year comes in the form of a relocated fingerprint sensor on the back of the Note 9.
 This is something we expected to happen, given how many people have complained about the placement of the fingerprint sensors on the Note 8 and the S8 models.
 Interestingly, however, this was reportedly done not so much to prevent the lenses from being smudged by accidental taps, but to allocate more room for a bigger battery, as shown in the image below:

 CAD drawing of the Samsung Galaxy Note 9 next to a render of the device

-As far as bezels go, there won't be a big difference between the Samsung Galaxy Note 9 and the Note 8.
+As far as bezels go, there won't be a big difference between the size of the Samsung Galaxy Note 9 and the Note 8 size.
 The Note 9 has a thinner bottom bezel, but not by much, and that's pretty much it.
 But even though the design will be similar to last year's, the Note 9 will feature a functional upgrade over its predecessor in the form of a revamped, Bluetooth-enabled S Pen.
 If this will be enough to make the Note 9 stand out, remains to be seen.

 Some of the rumored new S Pen features include remote music playback control, using the S Pen as a remote camera shutter, unlocking the Note 9 when the stylus is out of the device, and improved AirCommand integration in different apps.
 To learn more about the new S Pen, check out the stories below.